All CS2 Maps: The Active Duty Map Pool in 2026

 The fastest way to learn maps is to combine three things:

-• Use offline practice for callouts, movement, and grenade lineups.
+Use offline practice to perfect callouts, movement, and grenade lineups before heading into live matches.

-• Build consistency through live queue repetition on the current Active Duty maps.
+Build consistency and muscle memory through repeated live matches on current Active Duty maps.

 Right now, Anubis deserves extra attention because Valve returned it to Active Duty in January 2026 and players are still adapting to it again in the Premier pool.